madhavi0716/madhavi0716/README.md

 # hello! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-Welcome to my Github page!
-I'm Madhavi, a tech enthusiast dedicated to leveraging technology for real-world problem-solving.
-I am an undergrad currently in first year.
-I am currently diving deep into java .
+I’m Madhavi, a passionate tech enthusiast dedicated to leveraging technology to solve real-world problems.
+Currently, I’m an undergraduate student in my first year, and I’m diving deep into the world of programming with a strong focus on Java.

 ```python
 skills = {